billforward/changelog/api/README.md

 ## Trials

-Trials are now defined on a Product Rate Plan â€” with default values being specified on the associated Product.
+Trials are now defined on a Product Rate Plan with default values being specified on the associated Product.
 When a subscription is of type **Trial**, any charges that are created will have the **trial** flag set to **true**.
 When an Invoice is created for these Charges they will receive a 100% discount.
 This will result in an Invoice with zero total cost, but with all other values the same (as though the Subscription were not currently in a trial).

 ## Invoices